nullset/restrict-focus/README.md

 ## Notable updates

+### 0.2.0

+Fixed some issues in codebase that caused focusable elements to appear out of order.
+Sped up diving into nested shadow roots by using the TreeWalker API.
+Changed a few accessor names between 0.1.x codebase and 0.2.x.
+Added typescript typings.
+Breaking changes between 0.1.x and 0.2.x.

 ### 0.1.12

 Click events return an x/y coordinate pair.
 Ensure that this pair is always a number, greater than or equal to zero, and non-infinite.